 See Creating a New Device Ad Hoc Capture for further instructions.

-New Capture or New Local Capture
+New Capture or New Software Capture

 See Creating an Ad Hoc Capture using Universal Capture Software.
 See also Start a Recording with Universal Capture.

 Which Selection Do You See?
 This option is called New Capture if there is not a New Device Capture option in the Create button menu.
-If the Create button menu contains a New Device Capture option, this selection is called New Local Capture to delineate the two.
+If the Create button menu contains a New Device Capture option, this selection is called New Software Capture to delineate the two.
 Teaching Assistants and Students will always see New Capture, as those users do not have access to the device ad hoc capture feature.